Chart Color Schemes

 Lamington is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lamington, as per the latest Census, 96.2% of dwellings were houses while 3.8% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro WA's figures of 82.9% houses and 17.0% other dwellings.
-Home ownership in Lamington stood at 20.9%, similar to Non-Metro WA's level.
-The remaining dwellings were either mortgaged (49.4%) or rented (29.7%).
+Lamington's dwelling structure, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 82.9% houses and 17.0% other dwellings.
+Home ownership in Lamington was at 20.9%, similar to Non-Metro WA, with mortgaged dwellings at 49.4% and rented ones at 29.7%.
 The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro WA's average of $1,517.
-Meanwhile, the median weekly rent figure was recorded at $370, compared to Non-Metro WA's $280.
+The median weekly rent figure was recorded at $370, compared to Non-Metro WA's $280.
 Nationally, Lamington's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing